sigoden/aichat/README.md

-.copy                    Copy the last output to the clipboard .read                    Read the contents of a file and submit .edit                    Multi-line editing (CTRL+S to finish) .history                 Print the history
+.copy                    Copy the last output to the clipboard .read                    Read the contents of a file and submit .edit                    Multi-line editing (CTRL+S to finish) .history                 Print the REPL history
-.clear history           Clear the history
+.clear history           Clear the REPL history
 .help                    Print this help message
 .exit                    Exit the REPL